 Is eOption a Scam?
 Is eOption Safe and Legitimate Brokerage Firm?
 Are Your Money, Assets and Investments Insured?

 We are sometimes being asked the following questions: Is eOption a fraud?
 Is it safe to use, keep money and investments at eOption?
 Is not look like the company has enough resources to even properly maintain its website.
 For this reason we don't recommend opening account there.
-Read more about it in 2016 eOption Review.
+Read more about this in 2016 eOption Review.

 eOption is a division of Regal Securities, Inc., a member of the Securities Investor Protection Corporation (SIPC), and as a